New Holland Agriculture: Fiat

+CNH

 Under the ownership of Fiat, New Holland N.V. and Case Corporation merged in 1999, giving birth to CNH.
 Due to antitrust policies, New Holland had to divest Laverda and the Versatile tractor plant in Winnipeg, Manitoba, Canada.

 Following the 1993 purchase, the joint venture signed between the Ford Motor Company and the Mexican Quimmco Group in 1990 was transferred to the New Holland company.
 In 1999, the name of the company was changed to CNH de México.

 New Holland Fiat India Pvt.
 Ltd., previously New Holland Tractors India (Pvt.)
 Ltd., was established as a 100% subsidiary of CNH Global NV in 1996.
 The factory is situated in the Greater Noida area, near New Delhi.

+Acquisitions and partnerships

-In 1998, New Holland has acquired Bizon, a combine harvester manufacturer based in Płock, Poland.
+In 1998, New Holland acquired Bizon, a combine harvester manufacturer based in Płock, Poland.
 It designed machines for harvesting cereals, rape seed, maize, sunflower seed, and other crops.

-Bizon held about 60% of the Polish combine harvester market and had begun sales expansion in Latin America, Pakistan, Belarus, and Ukraine.
+Bizon held about 60% of the Polish combined harvester market and had begun sales expansion in Latin America, Pakistan, Belarus, and Ukraine.

 In 1998, New Holland signed a joint venture with Türk Traktör, a company belonging to the Koç Group, Turkey's largest industrial conglomerate.
-The factory based in Ankara was already producing Fiat tractors since the previous joint venture with the Fiat Group dated 1967.
+The factory based in Ankara had already been producing Fiat tractors since the previous joint venture with the Fiat Group in 1967.
 In 2011, the factory celebrated the production of its 600 thousandth tractor.

-Shanghai New Holland Agricultural Machinery Corporation Ltd. was established on January 1, 2002, as a joint venture bringing together CNH and Shanghai Tractor and Internal Combustion Engine Corporation, an industry leader in the Chinese market.
-Today, it is one of the China's largest joint ventures for agricultural machinery.
+Shanghai New Holland Agricultural Machinery Corporation Ltd. was established on January 1, 2002, as a joint venture bringing together CNH, Shanghai Tractor, and Internal Combustion Engine Corporation, an industry leader in the Chinese market.
+Today, it is one of China's largest joint ventures for agricultural machinery.